 Variables are nothing but containers for values, and they are common in programming and any scientific field.
 Inside Rank Math’s perspective, variables represent a value that will be derived from your post.
 Let us explain.

-If you have any experience in using Schema, then you must have observed that many times the value that you add to a Schema is already present on your post in some way.
+If you have any experience using Schema, then you must have observed that many times, the value that you add to a Schema is already present in your post in some way.

 Want to add a headline for Schema?
 It could be the same as the title of your post.